Pengu01/AsteroidGame/docs/README.md

 cd AsteroidGame
 ```

-Or install it through the github download button at https://github.com/Pengu01/AsteroidGame

 After cloning the repository, you can run the executable file in the `bin` folder to start the game.

 ## Usage